fair-workflows/nanopub/README.md

 # nanopub
-The ```nanopub``` library provides a python interface for searching, publishing and modifying nanopublications.
+The ```nanopub``` library provides a high-level, user-friendly python interface for searching, publishing and modifying nanopublications.

 # Setup
 Install using pip: